The Station Road pub crawl will be on Friday 9th of May, meeting in Smokeworks (Station Road).

-There will be a Zoom meeting from 7:30pm on Wednesday 23rd of April; please see the mailing list for details.
+There will be a Zoom meeting from 7:30pm on Wednesday 14th of May; please see the mailing list for details.

 The ETwA Jubilee Trophy was retained by Patrick Driscoll over Edward Brown, 19-2 (April 12th).